Michael Flynn Resigns As Trump's National Security Adviser

 Because Slashdot has had political stories on it for 2 decades.

 There is talk among Washington reporters that they actually wonder if Trump is in possession of his faculties.

-I imagine similar conversations are held in Ryan's and McConnell's offices.
-McCain must be over the moon right now.
+If it were you or me that would be a forgone conclusion.
+However, the problem with claiming that Trump is mental is that his behavior is exactly why you'd expect from a spoiled brat billionaire grown old and cranky.

 Re: (Score:2)